chaenii989/Data-Related-Job-Market/README.md

 ## Questions with Associated Analysis:
 Q1.
 What are the top sectors per employment?
 Q2.
-What are the employment and projection for computer system design and related services for (2029)?
+What is the projection for employment, for computer system design and related services for (2029)?
 Q3.
 What are the top 8 states for number of graduates by major?